Gust09/mobTracker/README.md

 ## Instructions.

-1- Fork this repo.
+1. Fork this repo
-2- Make your implementation.
-Tracker code is on `packages\tracker` folder.
+2. Make your implementation.
+Tracker code is on `packages\tracker` folder
-3- Test it.
+3. Test it ...
 ```
 # meteor test-packages packages\tracker
 ```